ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

-Users of Enterprise Linux distributions, including CentOS Stream, RHEL, Almalinux, and Rocky Linux, can install ``ansible`` or Ansible collections from the community maintained `EPEL <https://docs.fedoraproject.org/en-US/epel/>`_ (Extra Packages for Enterprise Linux) repository.
+Users of Enterprise Linux distributions, including CentOS Stream, Almalinux, and Rocky Linux, can install ``ansible`` or Ansible collections from the community maintained `EPEL <https://docs.fedoraproject.org/en-US/epel/>`_ (Extra Packages for Enterprise Linux) repository.